mitsuba-renderer/drjit/docs/loops.rst

     be passed to the :cpp:class:`Loop` constructor so that Enoki can insert instructions that ensure the correct flow of computed information.

-    Loop variables must be LLVM or CUDA arrays.
+    Loop variables must be LLVM or CUDA arrays or more complex types built from them.
 Builtin C++ or Python types (e.g. an ``int``) do not work, because writes to such variables cannot be intercepted by Enoki.

   - **Scatter operations**: the target of a scatter operation (:cpp:func:`scatter` and :cpp:func:`scatter_add`) is a special case: it